Seagate/cortx-motr/iscservice/demo/README.rst

 The values for them can be taken from the output of ``hctl status`` command.
 (We'll refer to them as ``<motr-opts>`` below.)

+Note: ``m0iscreg`` utility can be used to load any future ISC-library without modifications.

 Demo computations
 =================